Things They Never Told Your Pastor In Bible College Or Seminary

 - Salvation formulas such as salvation by reciting a prayer

 - Salvation without repentance

 - Madison Avenue advertising techniques

 So What Should A Bible School Teach?

 A bible school should have in its curriculum all of the subjects mentioned above.
 Here is a brief review of them:

-Bible Versions: they should teach the difference between the Received Text and the corrupt Alexandrian Text and teach about the apostate men and women who produced the corrupt text.
+Bible Versions: they should teach the difference between the Received Text and the corrupt Alexandrian Text and teach about the apostate men and women who produced and promoted the corrupt text.